A.A., Ventura College, Ventura

-B.A. in English, California State University Channel Islands, Camarillo
+B.A., California State University Channel Islands, Camarillo

-M.A. in English, University of California Riverside, Riverside
+M.A., University of California Riverside, Riverside

 Sri Lankan / South Asian Anglophone literature